bri3d/Simos18_SBOOT/README.md

 There is an exploit in this mechanism which allows exfiltration of the boot passwords stored at `8001420c`.
 I am currently researching how this works - by my reading of the SBOOT disassembly.
 Since the CRC header is only bounds-checked in one direction, my suspicion is that there is a sign-extension / overflow issue in the CRC length calculation or a timing exploit where the CRC base address can be set to 8001420c and the ECU can be rebooted before it bus faults while the checksum value still resides in RAM at `d0010778`.

 There may also be an exploit in the RSA validation itself, but I believe this to be less likely as the RSA validation methods are stored in OTP and are additional used for all validation of CBOOT-provided reflashes, so an exploit here would be usable generally.

+I am currently trying to figure out whether any earlier stages of the process are exploitable, or whether there is an issue in the seed/key validation that I have not yet found - because at least in theory, the seed/key validation seems quite secure as encrypting the random data with the public key and expecting it back decrypted should require knowledge of the private key.

 # Happy Path